laurinscheuber/Bridgy-Plugin/.github/ISSUE_TEMPLATE/feedback.md

 ---
 name: Feedback
 about: Share your feedback about Bridgy - what you like or what we can improve
-title: '[FEEDBACK] '
+title: "[FEEDBACK] "
-labels: 'feedback, enhancement'
+labels: enhancement
 assignees: ''

 ---